alkem-io/website/content/en/releases/1-latest-release.md

 <i>Prepare yourself for a list full of new updates in [this 2023-03-31 release](https://alkem-25488729.hs-sites-eu1.com/alkemio-release-2023-03-31)!

-The focus remains on the importance of community and how to improve our community engagement in the platform.
-To do so, we had a lot of useful new releses such as the the new **community forum** which will enable a better communication and connection between deifferent communitites within the platfrom.
-As well as having the possibility to use whiteboard templates from the platform, sorting of callouts, community applications questions, notifications while bublishing callouts and being able to tag and use emoticons.</i>
+The focus remains on growing your community and improving community engagement on the platform.
+To do so, we had a lot of useful new releases such as the new **Community Forum**!
+This Forum will enable better communication and connections between different communities within the platform.
+Furthermore, we introduce the possibility to use **whiteboard templates** from the platform, the ability to **sort** your callouts, and to modify your **community applications questions**.</i>

 <i>Interested in trying out these new changes?
 Go directly to [Alkemio](https://alkem.io/?utm_source=hs_email&utm_medium=email&utm_content=64703278&_hsenc=p2ANqtz-9Giqo8QcZnf1CWdBLUSBKzmp4iMt-wvwbXM0qYcnNA30kdtBPsKqaaj3shSIvFGGfK-BM2cl2xAbSLj-JRK7VDK9TgcQ).
 As always, please share your feedback and comments.
 Enjoy!</i>
 <p></p>